 - Incorporate some red.
-Red foods such as tomatoes, crimson-colored beets and cranberries are excellent sources of vitamin C and folate (vitamin B9).
+Red foods such as tomatoes, crimson-colored beets and cranberries are an excellent sources of vitamin C and folate (vitamin B9).
 They contain flavonoids and lycopene (the reason behind their red color).
-Both are antioxidants that promote heart health, good memory, and reduce inflammation as well as the risk of colorectal, lung, prostate and breast cancer.
+Both are antioxidants that promote heart health, good memory, and reduce inflammation as well as potentially decreasing the risk of colorectal, lung, prostate and breast cancer.

 - Go green.
 Leafy green vegetables are excellent sources of vitamins A, K and calcium.
 The darker the green pigment, the more antioxidant beta-carotene it contains — and the more of an immune system boost, and proven anti-cancer agent your body will get.
 By eating things like spinach and broccoli, you’re improving your bone health as well as regulating blood clotting.
 One recent study found that eating just over one extra serving of leafy greens a day reduced the risk of type 2 diabetes by 14%.
-A higher intake of plant-based foods also means a more alkaline diet, which has been tied to lower risk of diabetes.

 - Don’t forget white and tan foods.
 Even though they’re not technically “colorful,” you shouldn’t skimp on white and tan foods when composing a plate to prevent cancers and promote overall health.
 White foods, such as yogurt and cheese, contain vitamin D, calcium and phosphorus which promote bone health.
 Some yogurts also contain probiotics that benefit your digestive and immune systems.
 Even the National Institute of Health recognizes the anticancer properties of garlic, a member of the allium family of vegetables, and suggests including it in your diet.
 Whole grain breads, brown rice, oatmeal, quinoa and other tan foods can also help you maintain healthy digestion because they contain high concentrations of fiber.
 They may also help reduce heart disease and the risk of certain cancers, such as colorectal cancer and breast cancer.